pirhoo/spytula/docs/index.md

 The documentation is generated from the docstrings in the code using the `mkdocstrings` plugin.
 It provides detailed information about the classes, methods, and attributes in the Spytula library.

-You can explore the [API Documentation](api/) for more information.
+You can explore the [API Documentation](api.md) for more information.

 ## Contributing

 Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/your/repo).
+If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/pirhoo/spytula).
+If you're willing to help, check the page about [how to contribute](contributing.md) to this project.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](https://github.com/pirhoo/spytula/blob/main/LICENSE.md) file for more details.